- Disneyland has plenty of secrets to uncover as you walk through the two theme parks.

 3. Peek Inside Walt Disney’s Apartment at Disneyland Park

-In the main hub near the train station just after entering Disneyland you’ll find the Main Street Fire Department.
+Just after entering Disneyland you’ll find the Main Street Fire Station in the main hub near the train station.
 Above it is a second-floor apartment where a small window light is always on.
-That apartment was where Walt Disney and his wife Lillian would stay when they were at Disneyland.
+That apartment is where Walt Disney and his wife Lillian would stay whenever they were at Disneyland.

 NO KIDS ALLOWED: 8 Romantic California Getaways for Couples

-Guests who book the Walk in Walt’s Disneyland Footsteps guided tour have the chance to go into this normally off-limits area and see where Walt Disney and his family enjoyed their private moments in the park.
+If you book Walt’s Main Street Story Tour, you’ll have the chance to go into this normally off-limits area and see where Walt Disney and his family enjoyed their private moments in the park.
 A highlight of the tour is getting to see the view from the window where Walt looked out onto Main Street USA, usually before going into the park to greet guests himself.
 As a fan of the theme parks and Walt Disney, my favorite part of the tour is learning details about Disneyland that I didn’t know before.

 4. Spot the Test Wall of Bricks at Disneyland Park